Sauvignon Blanc

 Suggested Serving Temperature

-Our recommendation is to serve the Sauvignon Blanc at around 12 degrees (chilled).
-In sensory terms, 12 degrees is when you wrap your hand around the bottle it would feel quite cold.
+Our recommendation is to serve the Sauvignon Blanc at around 12 degrees.

 Sensory Experience

-Juicy, mouth-watering.
-Makes you want to have another sip.
+Aromatic, juicy, mouth-watering.
 A wine that takes you on a journey; building in complexity and intensity as you drink it.

 Food Heaven

-Given New Zealand waters are rich in seafood, the first port of call with Insight Sauvignon Blanc has to be seafood.
+Given New Zealand waters are rich in seafood, the first port of call with INSIGHT Single Vineyard Sauvignon Blanc has to be seafood.
 Spaghetti with Smoked Mussels, Salmon or dishes with tomato or basil, such as a gourmet pizza.
-If you’re feeling adventurous, why not have Insight Sauvignon Blanc with a BBQ!
+Or, why not have INSIGHT Single Vineyard Sauvignon Blanc with a BBQ!
 It’s a crowd pleaser.

 Dry Riesling